 Ian joined the team in September 2007, and brings a strong operational and project management background, with significant appreciation of revenue generation and business development initiatives.

-James has over 20 years experience in the construction, land & property market both UK and within Europe as a founder, Director and owner of ‘The Cassidy Group’, an international Property Development and Investment company with projects value between £1Million and £100Million.
+James has over 20 years experience in the construction, land & property market both within the UK and Europe as a founder, Director and owner of ‘The Cassidy Group’, an international Property Development and Investment company with projects valued at between £1m and £100m.

-James now oversees The Cassidy Groups interests in StadiArena and provides his vast commercial and construction expertise as required.
+James now oversees the Groups interest in StadiArena and provides his vast commercial and construction expertise as required.

 As part of an incoming investment syndicate, Bob joined StadiArena as Financial Director in September 2015.

-Bob brings a wealth of accounting and strategic business planning expertise and he still manages the accountancy practice he formed in 1990.
+Bob brings a wealth of accounting and strategic business planning expertise and for nearly 30 years he managed the accountancy practice he formed in 1990.

 Bob qualified as a Chartered Accountant in 1976 with a major international accountancy practice.